 NCE Examination Preapproval

-Exam preapproval is now processed once a complete application is received.
+Exam preapproval is processed once a complete application is received.
 If you attend a CACREP accredited school and are enrolled in your final term, complete an online LPC application.
-Include in the attachments a letter from school stating you will graduate this term.
+Include in the attachments a letter from school stating you will graduate during the term in which you are applying.
 Applicants enrolled in Non-CACREP programs must submit with their application a transcript showing the conferred degree and a completed course worksheet.
-Please be prepared to take the exam when a letter of eligibility is requested, as the letter is valid for only six months.
+Please be prepared to take the exam when a letter of eligibility is requested.
+Exam approval is valid for twelve months.
 Applicants who pay for and register for the exam may forfeit fees if they do not take the exam by the expiration date of the letter of eligibility.
-When registering and paying for the exam, be sure you are on the State Licensure ProCounselor page to ensure you pay for the correct exam.
+When registering and paying for the exam, be sure you are on the NBCC/CCE State Licensure ProCounselor page to ensure you pay for the correct exam (NCE).

 Failure to Meet Examination Requirements